-We spent all morning at Elephant Rocks and the beauty of it, like most west coast beaches, is hardly any people.
+We spent all morning at Elephant Rocks and the beauty of it, like most west coast beaches, is hardly any visitors.

 We basically had it all to ourselves to swim, paddle on our boogie boards, and relax on the sand.

-We forgot to bring our snorkeling equipment, bugger, but there was another dude here snorkeling and apparently it’s good.
+It’s also a popular snorkelling beach.
+We forgot to bring our snorkeling equipment, bugger, but there was another dude here snorkeling and he said it’s good.

 At least the water is crystal clear and shallow in most parts.

-Otherwise, just bring your towel, beach umbrella, and nibbles and drinks for a beach picnic.
+Otherwise, just bring your towel, beach umbrella, nibbles, and drinks for a beach picnic.

-Just a few hundred metres walk from Elephant Rocks is Greens Pool, another picturesque swimming area.
+Just a few hundred metres peaceful walk from Elephant Rocks is Greens Pool, another picturesque swimming area with rock pools.

-Like Elephant Rocks, it is also completely sheltered from the waves of the Great Southern Ocean by the rounded rock boulders typical to this area.
+Like Elephant Rocks, it is also completely sheltered from the wave-less waters of the Great Southern Ocean by the rounded rock boulders typical to this area.

 Perfect flat, sparkly conditions for your family beach day.

 Not quite as pretty as Elephant Rocks I thought, but still a lovely sheltered area to swim, snorkel and relax.
-And to think I’d never herd of this National Park before.
+And to think I’d never heard of this National Park before.

-Greens Pool is a popular snorkelling beach with many fish to be seen amongst the rocks and coral on the inner side of the rock breaks.
+The calm waters of Greens Pool is a popular spot for snorkeling, especially in the centre of the pool with many fish to be seen amongst the rocks and coral on the inner side of the rock breaks.